 A shortage of union and nonunion skilled tradespeople in this area of New Jersey is very unlikely.

-The recession’s weak economy resulted in a decreased demand for construction services and pushed the U.S. construction unemployment rate to a high of 27.2 percent in February of 2010–the highest level recorded since the federal government began making the data available in 1976.
-Construction industry economists suspect the U.S. construction unemployment rate, which currently stands at 8.7 percent, does not count the tens of thousands who have left the construction industry to find work in other industries.
-In New Jersey and in other regions across the country, they generally predict the current rate will remain high as a variety of economic factors reduce construction demand.
+The recession’s weak economy resulted in a decreased demand for construction services and pushed the U.S. construction unemployment rate to 27.2 percent in February 2010–the highest level recorded since the federal government began making the data available in 1976.
+Construction industry economists suspect the U.S. construction unemployment rate, which currently stands at 8.7 percent, does not count the tens of thousands who have left the construction industry to find work in other markets.
+In New Jersey and in other regions across the country, economists generally predict the current unemployment rate will remain high as a variety of economic factors reduce construction demand.

 The pool of available skilled labor for USACE projects will depend on the economy and the current volume of local, state and private construction projects.
 While there are sure to be other large-scale projects underway at this time, a PLA may exacerbate unlikely shortages of skilled labor by discouraging and discriminating against the area’s existing nonunion construction workforce.